isomerpages/moe-lkybl/_funding/Frequently Asked Questions.md

 <p><strong>32.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Can current grantees with ongoing projects apply for funds?</strong>
 </p>
 <p>No. LKYFB is currently not accepting any applications made by applicants
-with ongoing projects that have yet to be completed.&nbsp;The new application would be automatically withdrawn and will not be considered.</p>
+with ongoing projects that have yet to be completed.
+The new application would be automatically withdrawn and will not be considered.</p>